Marquez-David/SpotifyClone/web/README.md

 - [Setup](#setup)

 ## Description
 This project is a clone of the popular music streaming web, Spotify.
-It has been developed using Astro, React and the [Spotify API](https://developer.spotify.com/documentation/web-api) for music data.
+It is beeing developed using NextJS.
+Please note that this project is still in its initial phase.

 ## Structure

 Inside the directory we can find the different functionalities developed for the correct functioning of the project.
 The structure of the project(located in /src) can be summarized as follows:

 1. `Components` #Contains all the source code and style files for the custom components.
-2. `Layout` #Responsible for organizing and managing the overall structure of the user interface (UI)
-3. `Pages` #This directory consists of all the individual screens or views of the application.
-Each screen represents a specific user interface (UI) that the user can interact with.
+2. `App` #This directory is the main entry point for the application.
-4. `Lib` #Store static spotify data.
+3. `Lib` #Store static spotify data.
-5. `Utils` #Contains helper functions that are used across different parts of the application.
+4. `Utils` #Contains helper functions that are used across different parts of the application.
-6. `Assets` #The Assets directory is used to store static files, such as icons, fonts, or other resources required by the project.
+5. `Assets` #The Assets directory is used to store static files, such as icons, fonts, or other resources required by the project.
-7. `Hooks` #This directory contain custom hooks that are used across the application.allowing data to be shared and accessed across different components and screens.
+6. `Hooks` #This directory contain custom hooks that are used across the application.allowing data to be shared and accessed across different components and screens.

 ## Setup

->**Note**: Make sure you have installed the 'Astro' extension till "Creating a new application" step, before proceeding.
+>**Note**: Make sure you have cloned the repo previously before proceeding.

 ## Step 1: Install dependencies